stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 ## Builtin tests

 I think there's a lot of room for growth in the builtin test conditions.
 This document just has what I think are about appropriate for an initial release (i.e. are relatively easy to implement), but that shouldn't be the end of the builtin tests.
 I can imagine us writing bioinformatics specific tests using the `noodles` library for testing things like "is this output file a valid BAM?", "is this BAM coordinate sorted?", "is the output BAI file correctly matched to the output BAM?", and many many more such tests.

+## Adoption by the WDL specification?

+TOML based test definitions could be lifted over to WDL `meta` sections if this approach to testing proves valuable.
+This RFC is concerned with an _external_ testing framework, but this possibility could be explored further down the road.

 ## Validating other engines